hpe-storage/scod/docs/cosi_driver/index.md

 Release highlights:

 * Support for Kubernetes v1.31 to v1.36.
+* Support for platform HPE Alletra Storage MP Disconnected.
+* Support for Openshift v4.19 to 4.21.
 * Implementation of bucket creation, configuration (bucket tagging), lifecycle and access management.
 * A log collector script that can be used to collect logs from any node.